 This guide is published in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act {20 U.S.C.
 Section 1092(f)}.
-This report is prepared by the Broward College Department of Safety, Security and Emergency Preparedness.
-This report was written in cooperation with the local law enforcement agencies that surround Broward College's campuses and learning centers, Campus Safety, and other Broward College departments.
+This report is prepared by the Broward College DEPARTMENT OF SAFETY, SECURITY AND EMERGENCY PREPAREDNESS.
+This report was written in cooperation with the local law enforcement agencies that surround Broward College's campuses and learning centers, Public Safety, and other Broward College departments.
 Each entity provides updated information on their educational efforts and programs to comply with the Jeanne Clery Act.
-All currently enrolled students as well as Broward College employees are emailed notice of the updated Annual Security Report by October.
+All currently enrolled students, as well as Broward College employees are emailed notice of the updated Annual Security Report by October.
 This report can also be found online at broward.edu/safety.
-Prospective students and employees of Broward College can request a copy from the Department of Safety, Security, and Emergency Preparedness or access a link to the webpage of the report through the applicant portal websites.
+Prospective students and employees of Broward College can request a copy from Public Safety or access a link to the webpage of the report through the applicant portal websites.